 Free Dyno Hours

-- If a worker dyno is running without a web dyno.
+- It has a worker dyno running

 Occasionally, monitoring services such as Pingdom or New Relic monitoring can prevent a web dyno from sleeping.
 Run

 heroku logs -t to view your app’s logs to see if this is the case and turn off these services if it is happening.

 Personal accounts are given a base of 550 free dyno hours each month.
 In addition to these base hours, accounts which verify with a credit card will receive an additional 450 hours added to the monthly free dyno quota.
 This means you can receive a total of 1000 free dyno hours per month, if you verify your account with a credit card.

 Used free dyno hours are non-transferable.
 If you transfer an application which has used hours to a different account, the portion you used while the app was on your account will remain until it resets the following month.

 When you use all your free dyno hours for a given month, all free apps on your account will be forced to sleep for the rest of the month.